btschwertfeger/kraken-rebalance-bot/README.md

 </div>

-> ⚠️ This is an unofficial trading bot that performs buys and sells on the Kraken cryptocurrency exchange using Python.
+> ⚠️ This is an unofficial trading bot that performs buys and sells
+> on the Kraken cryptocurrency exchange using Python.

+Backend to access the Kraken API: [python-kraken-sdk](https://github.com/btschwertfeger/python-kraken-sdk).

 ---

 ## 📌 Disclaimer

 There is no guarantee that this software will work flawlessly at this or later times.
 Of course, no responsibility is taken for possible profits or losses.
 This software probably has some errors in it, so use it at your own risk.
 Also no one should be motivated or tempted to invest assets in speculative forms of investment.
 By using this software you release the author(s) from any liability regarding the use of this software.

 It is not certain that this software will ever lead to profits.